Next Session/ Introduction

 Therapy for Loneliness & Connection

-- If you find that therapy has become more about your connection to me and not the work you doing on yourself, then we should talk about what kinds of closeness and intimacy you may need to nurture in your life outside of therapy.
+- If you find that therapy has become more about your connection to me and not the work you are doing on yourself, then we should talk about what kinds of closeness and intimacy you may need to nurture in your life outside of therapy.

-- I cannot act in a friend capacity due to the ethics of my profession and, therefore, enabling you to rely on me would be a deep disservice to you and the relationships in your life that may need deepening.
+- I cannot act in a friend capacity due to the ethics of my profession and, therefore, enabling you to rely on me would be a true disservice to you and the relationships in your life that may need deepening.

 - Because we are a focused therapy practice and not a supportive therapy practice, clients in most need (e.g. safety issues or acute crises) will get priority scheduling.